 Apple Skillet Cake

-Shira Bocar says, "I go heavy on the apples and light on the batter with this treat, so it's more like a thin German pancake than a dense cake.
-I've served it for dessert and brunch, always with a dollop of Greek yogurt."
+This treat is heavy on apples and light on batter, so it's more like a thin German pancake than a dense cake.

 - Servings: 8

 Photography: Johnny Miller